scottyschup/ruby-curriculum/rspec/intro-rspec.md

 on a "be_" to make an expectation.
 For example, `Array.empty?.should == true` is equivalent to `Array.should be_empty`.

+Note that RSpec changes the tense of predicate `has_key?`, so your test should look like `Hash.should have_key :key.

 ## RSpec is a DSL

 RSpec is a great example of a [DSL][dsl-wiki], or domain specific language.